SandStat/latest/README.md

-# latest
+# SandStat
-Latest Version of SandStat
+This is repo manages the latest SandStat release.